nidza07/nidza07.github.io/QC-docs/general usage.md

 The language can also be changed directly from anywhere using the shortcut shift+F3.

 ### General options
-This menu allows you to configure several settings related to the general client behaviour.
+This menu allows you to configure several settings related to the general behavior of the client.

 #### Ask a confirmation before exiting
 If this setting is enabled, before you press alt+F4 or close the Playroom from the system tray, you will be asked to confirm that you are really sure you want to do this.
 This setting is enabled by default.